 All patrons are responsible for honoring recall requests and are subject to recall fines at all times of the year.
 If a library item is checked out to another borrower, you may place a recall on it for your use.
 This recall request may be placed directly from the Library catalog.
 In the event an item is recalled, a notice is generated with the new due date and sent to the current borrower.
 The current borrower will have up to ten days from the date on which the recall is placed to return the recalled item.
 Failure to return a recalled item by the new due date will incur a fine of $1.00 per day, and the borrower will be prevented from borrowing again until the item is returned.

 As an alternative to a recall, faculty, staff, and students are encouraged to request items through Borrow Direct or Interlibrary Loan.

 Most borrowers are subject to fines for the late return of Library books and other materials.
 For non-reserve items, these fines are $0.25 per day.
 Reserve fines, where applicable, are higher; consult individual libraries for more information.

 Unpaid fines of $20 or more will result in the suspension of borrowing privileges for most patrons.
 Library fines can be paid at the Firestone Circulation Desk by credit card, check or student account.

-If a book is long overdue or damaged, you will be billed for its replacement.
-In addition, a standard processing fee of $50.00 will be applied.
+If a book is long overdue or damaged, a standard processing fee of $50.00 plus a minimum replacement fee will be applied to your account.
 The Library reserves the right to adjust this replacement fee upward if it does not cover the cost of the replacement.
 In some libraries you may replace the lost item with a new book of the same edition, and only the $50 processing fee will be charged.
 Please consult with a circulation supervisor concerning lost items.